 The selective rack choice:

 Does that mean that a selective pallet rack is right for your business?
 The answer is probably not.
 If you are an e-commerce business that is doing some type of food-related business then you may be looking for something that can do a first in first out process, FIFO, for you.
 You are one of those businesses.
 A pallet rack, called pallet flow rack, might be better for you.
 If you keep your product in pallets and first in first out is not something you have to worry about then you might be able to go with something called a pushback system.
 A pushback system allows you to load the front of the pallet rack or industrial shelving with the product.
 If you go to pick in order or get a pallet then the system automatically drops down the next pallet.
 It follows what is called the last in last out system or LIFO/FILO.
 You also have systems like the cantilever rack which is generally used to hold things like pipe, lumber, or other long materials.
-You also have drive-in racks and radio shuttle rack.
-The radio shuttle rack is a little robot or machine that lifts and pulls pallets for you.
+You also have drive-in racks and pallet rack shuttle systems.
+The pallet rack shuttle is a little robot or machine that lifts and pulls pallets for you.